PabloRSantos/DragAndDrop/README.md

 # To do List with Drag and Drop
-pequeno projeto seguindo os passos do video [Drag and Drop Raiz com a API do HTML, CSS e JavaScript](https://www.youtube.com/watch?v=6wn8hpUcEcM) da Rocketseat
+Pequeno projeto seguindo os passos do video [Drag and Drop Raiz com a API do HTML, CSS e JavaScript](https://www.youtube.com/watch?v=6wn8hpUcEcM) da Rocketseat

 ## Tecnologias usadas: